NetoJL/NetoJL/README.md

 Welcome to my GitHub!
 I'm 21 years old, have a graduation in Computer Science and I'm improving myself in Front-End development, besides being searching for experiences and challenges for my improvement as developer. 🚀

-- 🔭 I’m currently working on React/Redux
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning NodeJS
-- 👯 I’m looking to collaborate with ReactJS/React Native
+- 👯 I’m looking to collaborate with ReactJS/NodeJS
 - 📫 How to reach me: zeneto2604@gmail.com

 #####  📜 My skills and some of the technologies I have worked with: